Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \begin{corollary}[Symmetry class CII] The groups of deformation classes of free fermion theories and of reflection positive invertible theories with symmetry group~$G^-=\Pm\times \mstrut _{\pmo}SU_2$ are isomorphic to:

 \end{corollary}

-\begin{lnote*}[] The 4-dimensional case is treated in~\cite[\S V]{WS}; the answer they obtain for~$\TP4{G^-}$ is $(\zt)^5$, which disagrees with the corresponding entry in~\eqref{eq:121}.
-As in the note following Corollary~\ref{thm:97}, we compute the group of bosonic phases with symmetry group $O\times \mstrut _{\pmo}SU_2$ and find~$(\zt)^4$, but the lift to fermionic phases kills a $(\zt)^2$ subgroup.
-Again, we suspect the triviality of the pullback was not noticed, which explains the discrepancy. \end{lnote*}
+\begin{lnote*}[] The 4-dimensional case is treated in~\cite[\S VI]{WS}; the answer they obtain for~$\TP4{G^-}$ is $(\zt)^5$, which disagrees with the corresponding entry in~\eqref{eq:121}, but it may be a different symmetry group they are considering.
+In any case, in the note following Corollary~\ref{thm:97}, we compute the group of bosonic phases with symmetry group $O\times \mstrut _{\pmo}SU_2$ and find~$(\zt)^4$, but the lift to fermionic phases kills a $(\zt)^2$ subgroup. \end{lnote*}